Dana Wynter

 Dana Wynter (born Dagmar Winter; 8 June 1931 – 5 May 2011) was a German-born British actress, who was raised in the United Kingdom and southern Africa.
 She appeared in film and television for more than 40 years, beginning in the 1950s.
 Her best-known film performance was in Invasion of the Body Snatchers (1956).
 A tall, dark, elegant beauty, she played both victim and villain.
-Her characters both in film and on television sometimes faced horrific dangers which they often did not survive, but she also played scheming, manipulative women on television mysteries and crime procedural dramas.
+Her characters both in film and on television sometimes faced horrific dangers, which they often did not survive, but she also played scheming, manipulative women on television mysteries and crime procedural dramas.

 Early life

 Wynter was born in Berlin, Germany, the daughter of Dr. Peter Winter, a British surgeon of German descent, and his wife Jutta Oarda, a native of Hungary.

 She grew up in Britain.
 When she was 16, her father visited friends in Southern Rhodesia (Zimbabwe today), fell in love with the country, and brought his daughter and her stepmother to live with him there.

-Dana Wynter (as she called herself and pronounced Donna) later enrolled at South Africa's Rhodes University in 1949.
+Dana Wynter (as she called herself) later enrolled at South Africa's Rhodes University in 1949.
 She studied medicine while also pursuing theatre, playing the blind girl in a school production of Through a Glass Darkly, a role in which she said she had been "terrible".
 After a year of studies, she returned to Britain and turned to acting.

 Career

 British films

 Wynter began her cinema career at age 20 in 1951, playing small roles, often uncredited, in British films.
-One such was Lady Godiva Rides Again (1951) in which other future leading ladies, Kay Kendall, Diana Dors, and Joan Collins played similarly small roles.
+One such was Lady Godiva Rides Again (1951) in which other future leading ladies, Kay Kendall, Diana Dors, and Joan Collins, played similarly small roles.
 She was appearing in the play Hammersmith when an American agent told her he wanted to represent her.
 She was again uncredited when she played Morgan Le Fay's servant in the MGM film Knights of the Round Table (1953).

-Wynter left for New York on 5 November 1953, Guy Fawkes Day (which commemorates a failed attempt in 1605 to blow up Parliament).
+Wynter left for New York on 5 November 1953, Guy Fawkes Day (which commemorates a failed attempt in 1605 to blow up the English Parliament).
 "There were all sorts of fireworks going off," she later told an interviewer, "and I couldn't help thinking it was a fitting send-off for my departure to the New World."